CELL your Model: Contrastive Explanations for Large Language Models: Methods

-The search around centers in the inner loop first samples a fixed number of perturbations around each center using function \textbf{\texttt{SAMPLE\_CENTERS}} (Algorithm \ref{algo:sample_centers} in the Appendix) and checks if a contrastive example was found.
-The next iteration of this inner loop reduces the number of centers sampled from the current list of perturbed prompts and increases the number of samples taken around each sample.
-The decrease/increase in centers/samples focuses more heavily on perturbations more likely to lead to contrastive examples.
-Function \textbf{\texttt{BEST\_SUBSET}} outputs centers as ordered by $f$.
+Our method deviates from \citet{trustregionexpl2024} as it searches over a discrete space. \textbf{\texttt{CELL}} employs a seed-driven approach where some seeds are generated from the initial prompt and others from previously perturbed prompts.
+This allows the search to explore new perturbations of the initial prompt while also taking advantage of favorable perturbations previously made (hyperparameter $\alpha$ controls the tradeoff).
+The search around prompt seeds in the inner loop first samples a fixed number of perturbations around each seed using function \textbf{\texttt{SAMPLE\_SEEDS}} (Algorithm \ref{algo:sample_centers} in the Appendix) and checks if a contrastive example was found.
+The next iteration of this inner loop reduces the number of seeds sampled from the current list of perturbed prompts and increases the number of samples taken around each seed.
+The decrease/increase in seeds/samples focuses more on perturbations more likely to lead to contrastive examples.
+Function \textbf{\texttt{BEST\_SUBSET}} outputs prompt seeds as ordered by $g(\cdot, \cdot, \cdot)$.